cagov/data-infrastructure/docs/github/project-management.md

     6. Milestone: Most DIF projects have Milestones which map to our project timelines.
 There is a search function which can help identify the correct milestone for the work being done.
 The Project Manager can help if you are not sure of the correct milestone.
         1. Note: If a project repo does not have milestones created (for example the ODI data-infrastructure repo) then this can be left blank.
     7. Due Date: Assign a due date when the work needs to be completed by, if applicable.
 If there is no set due date this can be left blank.
     8. Status: Assign a status on the current state of the issue.
-See below for Status defintions.
+See below for status options.
 4. Pull Requests: Add phrase “(Fixes/Closes/Resolves) #xx” to ensure the referenced issue gets closed when PR is merged
     1. Review “Open PRs” tab during stand up
 5. Make sure to fully close an issue when completed.